zayzay500/js-quotes-practice/README.md

 3. Clicking the delete button should delete the respective quote from the API and remove it from the page without having to refresh.

-## Advanced Deliverables
+## Advanced Deliverable
 As a user, I can:
 - Clicking the like button will create a like for this particular quote in the API and update the number of likes displayed on the page without having to refresh.
   * Use a `POST` request to `http://localhost:3000/likes`
   * The body of the request should be a JSON object containing a key of `quoteId`, with an _integer_ value.
 Use the ID of the quote you're creating the like for — e.g. `{ quoteId: 5 }` to create a like for quote 5.